First Aid Needs Assessment Form

 Contact your Faculty / Service Directorate First Aider.
 All faculties / service directorates must display information on their first aid personnel.

-If the Faculty / service directorate first aider is not available or not known - Dial 2222 from an internal telephone.
+If the Faculty / service directorate first aider is not available or not known, dial 7999 from an internal telephone.
 This number is manned 24 hours per day.
 Be prepared to give your name and location.
 The nearest first aid person will be contacted to come to your assistance.

 The appointment of nominated first aiders in a Faculty / service directorate does not preclude other first aiders from other Faculties / service directorates rendering assistance.

-Nb: The Occupational Health service (Innovate Healthcare) is not contracted to provide first aid assistance.
+The occupational health service (Innovate Healthcare) is not contracted to provide first aid assistance.

 The Health and Safety (First Aid) Regulations 1981 require employers to provide suitable first aid equipment, training, facilities and personnel to enable first aid to be given to employees if they are injured or become ill at work.